janpetzold/angular-taskboard/README.md

 The layout is fluid and will automatically adjust to the available screen width / height.

 I tested the application in Chrome and Firefox.

+Some thing I might add in the future:

+* allow closing of dialogs for new story / task
+* IE compatibility
+* type ahead for task assignee
+* automatically delete assignee when he/she no longer has any open tasks